ray-project/ray/doc/source/serve/doc_code/hpu_inference_serve.md

-# Serving an inference model on Gaudi
+# Serving an inference model on Intel Gaudi

 ## Environment Setup
-To run the examples introduced here, using a prebuilt container is recommended.
-First, ensure that the drivers and container runtime are installed, if not, refer to this [guide](https://docs.habana.ai/en/latest/Installation_Guide/Bare_Metal_Fresh_OS.html?highlight=installer#run-using-containers).
+We recommend using a prebuilt container to run these example.
+First, ensure that the drivers and container runtime are installed, if not, refer to [this guide](https://docs.habana.ai/en/latest/Installation_Guide/Bare_Metal_Fresh_OS.html?highlight=installer#run-using-containers).
 You can run `hl-smi` to verify your installation.

 Next, you can start the container like this:
 ```bash